 - Average annual min coverage rate: $433

 Geico is one of the nation’s largest auto insurance companies and insures more than 28 million vehicles.
-The company is well-known for offering some of the lowest rates.
 Its slogan, “15 minutes could save you 15% or more on car insurance,” is especially memorable when paired with its commercials featuring the Geico Gecko.

 Geico’s customer satisfaction ratings from J.D.
-Power are impressive — the insurer wins first place in customer satisfaction in the Northwest, North Central and Southwest.
-This may demonstrate that customers are generally satisfied with Geico’s customer service.
+Power are impressive — the insurer wins first place in customer satisfaction in the Northwest, North Central and Southwest regions.
+This demonstrates that customers are generally satisfied with Geico’s customer service.